onikolskyy/fluvium-gov/README.md

 The voting mechanism is based on a simple uniform distribution:

-Each owner has 100 Votes and can assign those to objectives.
+Each Voter has 100 Votes and can assign those to objectives.
 The funds flow is scaled based on the total vote count given to each objective.

 The process can be seen as a form of ***conviction voting***: The opinion of voters is evaluated continuosely over time.